 - Spending money on the substance, even when there is no money for it

 - Making sure some of the substance is always available for use

 - Engaging in behaviors normally not undertaken to get the substance (e.g., stealing)

 If you are concerned you or a friend has a problem with drug use, consider making an appointment to meet with a BASICS provider at Alice!
-Health Promotion or a counselor at Counseling and Psychological Services.
+Health Promotion or a mental health professional at Counseling and Psychological Services.

 Campus Guidelines and Policies